Current-induced spin polarization in chiral Tellurium: a first-principles quantum transport study: Introduction

 CISP has sometimes been discussed alongside with another intriguing effect, named chiral-induced spin selectivity (CISS) \cite{ra.an.99,xi.ma.11,na.wa.12, ge.ka.13, Dor2013,ar.me.17,Naaman2019,na.pa.20,li.wa.20}, which is observed in molecular junctions with chiral structures.
 In CISS, a collinear spin current is generated by driving a charge current through a non-magnetic molecule and is detected by means of a ferromagnetic electrode.
-Although the underlying physics remains debated and poorly understood \cite{ev.ah.22}, the number of reports about the effect has rapidly grown over the last few years, and the results qualitatively resemble those from the magnetotransport experiment by Calavalle {\it et al.} for Te.
+Although the underlying physics remains debated and poorly understood \cite{ev.ah.22}, the number of reports about the effect has rapidly grown over the last few years, and the results qualitatively resemble those from the magnetotransport experiment by Calavalle {\it et al.} for Te.\\

 On the theoretical side, accurate predictions of CISP can be obtained by means of first-principles electronic structure calculations.
-Different approaches based on Kohn-Sham Density Functional Theory (DFT) have been proposed and applied to both bulk materials\cite{te.ro.23} and surfaces \cite{PhysRevB.91.035403,dr.to.23}.
-In particular, Tsirkin {\it et al.} and Roy {\it et al.} focused on Te in Refs. [\onlinecite{ts.pu.17}] and [\onlinecite{Roy2022}], respectively.
-These two works estimated CISP in terms of the non-equilibrium atomic magnetic moments, and they obtained overall consistent results demonstrating the reliability of DFT for CISP.
-Despite that, these calculations do not provide a description of the effect as it emerges in devices studied for spintronic applications.
-A connection between the calculated magnetic moments and the materials' magnetotransport properties is indeed missing.
-Advanced electronic transport frameworks are required for that.\\
+Different approaches based on Kohn-Sham Density Functional Theory (DFT) have been proposed and applied to both bulk materials\cite{te.ro.23} and surfaces\cite{PhysRevB.91.035403,dr.to.23}.
+In particular, Te was studied by Tsirkin {\it et al.} and Roy {\it et al.} in Refs. [\onlinecite{ts.pu.17}] and [\onlinecite{Roy2022}], respectively.
+They employed DFT combined with the Kubo and the Boltzmann transport formalisms to estimate the CISP magnitude in terms of non-equilibrium atomic magnetic moments.
+Furthermore, a recent paper also derived a theory for the unilateral magnetoresistance in the ohmic transport regime\cite{liu2023electrical} relevant for the experiments by Calavalle {\it et al.} Yet, despite these advances, there are still many open questions about CISP, its actual magnitude, and how it depends on different material's parameters.
+Furthermore, the connection of CISP with CISS remains somewhat ambiguous as theoretical studies of the two effects typically rely on very different frameworks and assumptions.\\

+In this paper, we employ DFT combined with the non-equilibrium Green's function (NEGF) technique \cite{Ba.Mo.02,Ta.Gu.01,rocha2006spin} to study the emergence of CISP in Te at an accurate quantitative level.
+Our approach, called DFT+NEGF, is commonly used in the study of coherent transport in molecular junctions and point contact\cite{RevModPhys.92.035001}, but, to our knowledge, has never been applied to CISP.
+Here, we demonstrate its potential for achieving a description of the effect complementary, and somewhat more complete, with respect to that presented in previous works \cite{liu2023electrical,Roy2022}.
+Furthermore, we aim at predicting whether CISP can affect the magnetransport properties down to the ballistic transport regime, which can eventually be reached in future experiments.
+The calculations in this regard are also relevant in order to address the issue of comparing CISP and CISS within a common theoretical framework.\\